Pulkitdp/Quora-Similarity-Problem/README.md

     question1, question2 - the full text of each question
     is_duplicate - the target variable, set to 1 if question1 and question2 have essentially the same meaning, and 0 otherwise.

-Formulating a ML problem

-Since the target column is binary (0 - no similarity, 1 - similar), hence it’s a binary classification problem.

-The metric as suggested by Kaggle for this competition is Log Loss which is absolutely necessary to predict the certainity of two question similarity in terms of probability.
-A perfect value of log-loss is 0 and worst is inf.